Beaver Valley Foot Clinic

 Are there any medications I should stop taking before my treatment?

-Not generally.
-We’ll review your medications as we would prior to any procedure to make absolutely certain.
-For example, patients taking Coumadin are usually asked to come off this medication for 7 days before the procedure date.
-As a rule, no medication type disqualifies a patient from Shockwave therapy.
-As always, our physicians will review your medications during your examination.
+- NSAIDs and Steroids!.
+The podiatrist will review your med list as she would before to any procedure just to be certain.
+Patients using Coumadin are usually asked to come off this medication for 7 days before the procedure date.
+As a rule, no medication type disqualifies a patient from Shock wave therapy.

 What should I do after my procedure?
 What’s the after-care?